ajiu9/eslint-config/README.md

 - Auto fix for formatting (aimed to be used standalone **without** Prettier)
 - Reasonable defaults, best practices, only one line of config
 - [ESLint Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new), compose easily!
-- Designed to work with TypeScript, Markdown
+- Designed to work with TypeScript, Markdown, Vue, etc.
+- **Style principle**: Minimal for reading, stable for diff, consistent
   - Sorted imports, dangling commas
-- **Style principle**: Minimal for reading, stable for diff
+  - Single quotes, no semi
 - Respects `.gitignore` by default
 - Requires ESLint v9.5.0+-